 - Payment up to $500, which varies by study

 - Study-related care at no cost from local doctors

 - Study medication at no cost

-There currently is a need for better treatments for people who have diabetes and suffer with gastroparesis.
+There currently is a need for better treatments for people who have diabetes and suffer with gastroparesis, and for those who have gastroparesis and may not know the cause.
 Researchers are evaluating study medications that are not available from regular doctors and which may one day result in future treatment options.

 Take the next step to see if you qualify for local research studies for people with Diabetes and Gastroparesis.
 But don’t delay — space is limited!